sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 * Set global volume (G)
 * Global volume slide (H)

-The following effects are either not implemented, or inconsistent between MilkyTracker, FastTracker II, and MODPlug, and will not be supported:
+The following effects are either not implemented, or inconsistent between MilkyTracker, FastTracker II, and MODPlug, and will not be available:

 * Set gliss control (E3)
 * Set tremolo control (E7)